Ultraheavy Ultrahigh-Energy Cosmic Rays

 \acknowledgements We thank Toshihiro Fujii, Kunihito Ioka, Michael Unger, and Xilu Wang for useful information and discussions.
-This work was supported by NSF Grants Nos.~AST-1908689 (K.M. and M.B.) and AST-1908960 (N.E., M.B.~and S.H.).
+This work was supported by NSF Grants Nos.~AST-1908689 (K.M. and M.B.) and AST-1908960 (N.E., M.B. and S.H.).
 We also acknowledge NSF Grants Nos.~AST-2108466 (K.M.), AST-2108467 (K.M.), AST-2308021 (K.M.), and PHY-2209420 (S.H.), and U.S.~DOE Office of Science award number DE-SC0020262 (S.H.), and KAKENHI Nos.~20H01901 (K.M. and B.T.Z.), 20H05852 (K.M. and B.T.Z.), 22K03630 (S.H.), and 23H04899 (S.H.).
+B. T. Z. acknowledges the Yukawa Institute for Theoretical Physics, Kyoto University, where this work was completed before he moved to his current affiliation.
 M.B. acknowledges support from the Eberly Postdoctoral Fellowship at the Pennsylvania State University.
 This work was supported by World Premier International Research Center Initiative (WPI Initiative), MEXT, Japan.

-{\it Note added. ---} While the paper was being finalized, a related work~\cite{Farrar:2024zsm} appeared.
-Our work is independent and focuses on the general aspects of UH-UHECRs that can be produced by not only BNS mergers but also collapsars.
+K.M. also acknowledges Mamoru Yanagisawa for his generous donation and continuous support.